Visit Joe's "sweet spot"

 Sportscaster Bob Costas was a recent visitor at the museum.
 Pictured below with Bob in the museum's gift shop is 93-year old Joe Anders who was a personal friend of Shoeless Joe's.
-Anders presented Costas with a framed photo of Shoeless Joe (framed photo, second from left, ) and Joe Anders (framed photo, far right).
+Anders presented Costas with a framed photo of Shoeless Joe (in framed photo, second from left, ) and Joe Anders (framed photo, far right).